greeve/eportfolio/03_competency_a.md

 An example dillemma can occur when trying to meet the needs of individuals while also providing for the good of the community at large.

-Sometimes issues occur in a peofessional information environment where these goals seem to be in opposition to each other.
+Sometimes issues occur in a professional information environment where these goals seem to be in opposition to each other.

 A discussion posting in LIBR 200 helps illustrate how these principles address when the needs of an individual patron appear to conflict with the collective good of society.